Profile Photo

 Jamieson’s scientific work focuses on emerging infectious diseases in pregnancy, including in the areas of influenza, Ebola, Zika, COVID, and maternal immunization.
 In addition, her work incorporates a population health perspective, with projects addressing health disparities and social determinants of health in the context of maternal morbidity and other adverse pregnancy outcomes.

-Jamieson serves on several American College of Obstetricians and Gynecologists (ACOG) committees, including the Immunization, Infectious Disease, and Public Health Preparedness Work Group and the COVID Expert Work Group.
-She has been an oral board examiner for the American Board of Obstetrics and Gynecology (ABOG) since 2007 and serves on ABOG’s board of directors.
+From 2024-2025 Jamieson served on CDC’s Advisory Committee on Immunization Practices (ACIP).
+She currently serves on the Immunization, Infectious Disease, and Public Health Preparedness Work Group for the American College of Obstetricians and Gynecologists (ACOG).
 In 2020, she was elected a member of the National Academy of Medicine.